Code-Institute-Submissions/CI-MS4-The-Record-Store/README.md

 7. You now have a local copy of the repository.
 8. Setup a virtual environment with your IDE, eg `python -m venv .venv` in Vs Code.
 9. Install required modules using the requirements.txt. using `pip install -r requirements.txt`.
-10. Create a .env file and add the following variables to it, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, DEBUG, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY,  STRIPE_SECRET_KEY, STRIPE_WH_SECRET, USE_AWS and give them their needed values.
+10. Create a .env file and add the following variables to it, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, DEVELOPMENT, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY,  STRIPE_SECRET_KEY, STRIPE_WH_SECRET, USE_AWS and give them their needed values.
 11. Run the app with `python3 manage.py runserver`

 ## Testing
-Testing documented is a separate [TESTS]() file.
+Testing documented is a separate [TESTS)](https://github.com/Kieran-Murray-Code/CI-MS4-The-Record-Store/blob/master/TESTS.md) file.

 ## Credits
--  Code templates and workflow methods taking from Boutique Ado (Code Institute).
+-  Code templates and workflow methods taken from Boutique Ado (Code Institute).
-- Design layout ideas and  media and text content taken from [The Record Hub](https://therecordhub.com/)
+- Design layout ideas, media and text content taken from [The Record Hub](https://therecordhub.com/)

 ## Disclaimer
 This website was built for educational purposes only.